chinalwb/Android-Rich-text-Editor/README.md

 * All styles support save as HTML file
 * Load from HTML then continue editing or displaying - New in 0.1.0

+## Released 0.1.8: added support for multiple ARE instances in one page

 ## Released 0.1.7: update glide to 4.9.0

 ## In 0.1.6